TheNosiriN/TypelessVector/README.md

-### Safety first...
+## Safety first...
 TypelessVector is safe, but also not safe.
 It's not typesafe.
 It never knows the type until you specify it.
-If you don't, it will assume handling the data is trivial or like a POD (Plain Old Datatype).
-To battle this, I made a variant called `TypesafeTypelessVector`
+If you don't, it will assume handling the data is trivial like a POD (Plain Old Datatype).
+To fix this, I made a variant called `TypesafeTypelessVector`

 ```c++
 using namespace Hexo;